xxzbuckxx/sorting-algorithms/README.md

 # Assignment 3 - Sorting: Putting your affairs in order

 A program (sorting) that sorts an array using Bubble Sort, Shell Sort, and 2 versions of Quicksort (using a stack and using a queue).
+Programs were created and tested on Ubuntu 20.04.

 # How to Build